-At 0.5% ABV, an Atopia and tonic contains 75x less alcohol than a standard gin and tonic while delivering the familiar botanical taste and bitter finish of the traditional spirit.
-Created by William Grant & Sons master blender Lesley Gracie, Atopia is available in Wild Blossom and Spiced Citrus variations, providing great alternatives with which to create a range of non-alcoholic cocktails.
+At 0.5% ABV, an ‘Atopia & Tonic’ contains 75-times-less alcohol than a standard G&T, while delivering the familiar botanical taste and bitter finish of the traditional spirit.
+Created by William Grant & Sons’ master blender, Lesley Gracie, Atopia is available in Wild Blossom and Spiced Citrus variations, providing great alternatives with which to create a range of non-alcoholic drinks.
+Cheers!

 Spirits not your thing?
 Here’s our guide to the best non-alcoholic beers…

 Become a Gentleman’s Journal member.
 Find out more here.